-Whether using an On-Demand license and Standalone license, the Available Licenses region of the page will automatically present the specific licenses available to you.
-Choose the license that you want to use then click on the applicable command, depending on how you want to use that license.
+Whether using an On-Demand license, Standalone license, or Private Server license, the Available Licenses region of the page will automatically present the specific licenses available to you.
+Choose the license that you want to use and then click on the applicable command, depending on how you want to use that license.

-The Altium Dashboard is a dedicated area that allows administrators of an organization's Altium account to manage the users, licenses and other assets associated to that account, as well as define the organization's profile, which can be made public for viewing by other organizations and their users within the AltiumLive community.
+The Altium Dashboard is a dedicated area that allows administrators of an organization's Altium account to manage the users, licenses and other assets associated to that account, as well as defining the organization's profile – which can be made public, for viewing by other organizations and their users, within the AltiumLive community.

 Account management of any type should never feel burdensome.
-With the Dashboard, being able to manage all aspects of an organization's account is both intuitive and expedient, and all from one convenient location.
-The Dashboard will even notify of pending items requiring action, such as renewing a subscription that is about to expire - and enable renewal to be conducted right there-and-then, online and hassle free, allowing your organization to remain licensed with continuous subscription and access to all the benefits that entails.
+With the Dashboard, being able to manage all aspects of an organization's account is both intuitive and expedient, and all from the one convenient location.
+The Dashboard will even notify of pending items requiring action, such as renewing that subscription that is about to expire - and enable renewal to be conducted right there-and-then, online and hassle free, allowing the organization to remain licensed with continuous subscription and access to all the benefits that that entails.

 Access to the Dashboard can be made in the following ways: